zalando/gin-oauth2/README.md

 #### Testing Google Auth

-- You created your Google clientid stored in example/test-clientid.google.json.hide similar to and grant redirect to example/test-clientid.google.json as described in the [article](http://skarlso.github.io/2016/06/12/google-signin-with-go/) mentioned before.
+- Created your Google clientid stored in example/test-clientid.google.json.hide similar to and grant redirect to example/test-clientid.google.json as described in the [article](http://skarlso.github.io/2016/06/12/google-signin-with-go/) mentioned before.
-- run server: ```% go run example/google.go -cred-file example/test-clientid.google.json.hide```
+- run the server: ```% go run example/google.go -cred-file example/test-clientid.google.json.hide```
-- open [http://127.0.0.1:8081/login](http://127.0.0.1:8081/login) in your Browser
+- open [http://127.0.0.1:8081/login](http://127.0.0.1:8081/login) in your browser
-- In your browser follow the login, choose your identity to login with.
+- In your browser, follow the login, and choose your identity to login with
-- At last step you would be redirected to the http://127.0.0.1:8081/auth endpoint that should show your identity data.
+- You'll be redirected to the http://127.0.0.1:8081/auth endpoint, which should show your identity data

 ## Contributing/TODO

 We welcome contributions from the community; just submit a pull request.
 To help you get started, here are some items that we'd love help with:

-- Adding automated tests, possibly with [dex](https://github.com/coreos/dex) to include Travis CI in the setup Add integration with other open-source token providers into
+- Adding automated tests, possibly with [dex](https://github.com/coreos/dex) to include Travis CI in the setup
+- Adding integration with other open-source token providers
 - Refactoring and rebuilding a customizable Google LoginHandler
-- Adding other OAuth2 providers like google, github, .. would be a very nice contribution
+- Adding other OAuth2 providers like Google and GitHub
 - the code base

-Please use github issues as starting point for contributions, new ideas or bugreports.
+Please use GitHub issues as the starting point for contributions, new ideas and/or bug reports.

 ## Contact

 * E-Mail: team-techmonkeys@zalando.de
 * IRC on freenode: #zalando-techmonkeys
-* Security issues: Please send an E-Mail to [maintainers](MAINTAINERS) and consider to get an answer after at least 2 workdays, if not send an e-mail to team-techmonkeys@zalando.de.
+* Security issues: Please send an email to [maintainers](MAINTAINERS).
+We'll try to get back to you within two workdays.
+If you don't hear back, then send an email to team-techmonkeys@zalando.de.

 ## Contributors